tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 the prepare is considered committed, meaning that it can no longer be removed from or reordered in the log.

-Replicas execute committed prepares in sequence number order, by applying prepare's transfers to local state.
+Replicas execute committed prepares in sequence number order, by applying a batch of transfers to local state.
 Because all replicas start with the same (empty) state, and because the state transition function is deterministic, the replicas arrive at the same state.